tallforasmurf/CrInPy/Readme.md

 found at https://github.com/munificent/craftinginterpreters

-The purpose of this project is to translate the code into Python, first as a way to prove I understand the book, and second for to have something to do while in CV Quarantine.
+The purpose of this project is to translate the code into Python, first as a way to prove I understand the book, and second to have something to do while in CV Quarantine.